If you struggle with acid reflux, heartburn and indigestion, you may be experiencing gastroesophageal reflux disease, commonly known as GERD.

 Frequency of these symptoms varies among individuals.
 Some may experience it daily, weekly, or only a few times per month.
 If left untreated, GERD can lead to more serious complications.
 These may include esophagitis (inflammation of the esophagus), esophageal ulcers, narrowing of the esophagus, a precancerous condition called Barrett’s esophagus, and in more rare cases, esophageal cancer.

-While there is a genetic component to developing GERD, there are certain dietary and lifestyle factors that can increase your risk of GERD by weakening the LES overtime.
+Genetics can increase your likelihood of GERD, but there are also certain dietary and lifestyle factors that can weaken the LES over time, increasing your risk of GERD.
 Modifying these dietary and lifestyle habits can help prevent and manage symptoms.

 Avoid large meals and opt for small frequent meals spaced out throughout the day.
 Consuming five to six smaller meals a day and waiting two to four hours between meals will avoid overloading your stomach.
 This will give it the time it needs to digest the food you eat.